 2. Create a Separate High Yield Savings Account

 For years, I’ve pondered the best way to organize my savings and all of my many goals in a way that works well for me.
-A few years ago, I discovered online banks, like Discover Bank, that allow you to put labels or ‘nicknames’ on your savings accounts (I use Smarty Pig) and I found this works the best for me.
+A few years ago, I discovered online banks that allow you to put labels or ‘nicknames’ on your savings accounts (I use Smarty Pig) and I found this works the best for me.

 For example, when I had a savings account going for my babies during my pregnancy, I never liquidated that account until they were born.
 I couldn’t take money out of an account that said BABIES on it!
 Had it been a big lump sum, it wouldn’t have been such a powerful message.